How to Outline a Complete Book Series

 • How many days, months, or years will my series span?

-A dependent series is a multi-book series (two or more books) following one overarching storyline through all volumes, meant to be read in order.
-Think of a dependent series as one large book split up into mini books, intentionally divided at just the right moments in order to keep readers hooked.
-This series is also referred to as serial or dynamic series.
+A serial series is a multi-book series following one overarching storyline across all volumes, meant to be read in order.
+Think of a serial series as one large book split up into mini books, intentionally divided at just the right moments in order to keep readers hooked.
+This series is also referred to as a dynamic series.

-Dependent series examples include the Game of Thrones Series by George R.R.
+Serial series examples include the Game of Thrones Series by George R.R.
 Martin, the Harry Potter Series by J.K.
 Rowling, and Wintersong duology by S. Jae-Jones.
+They’re commonly found in fantasy, but work with every genre.

-Out of all three series types, dependent series involves the greatest amount of planning because they have the tightest points of connection between each book.
+Out of all three series types, serial series involves the greatest amount of planning because they have the tightest points of connection between each book.
 Each book simply cannot exist without the context of the other.
-And readers are sticking around for a grand finale, which also means the series probably will not go on forever.
+And readers stick around for the grand finale, which also means the series cannot go on forever.

 Define your protagonist and their character arc

-Similar to an independent series, your series will follow a set character or cast of characters.
+Similar to an episodic series, your series will follow a set character or cast of characters.
 However, your main characters, especially your protagonist, should be far more dynamic than the relatively static leading detectives like Nancy Drew or Sherlock Holmes.
-Dynamic characters will grow, improve, worsen, and ultimately change in a big way by the final book in your series.
+Dynamic characters must grow, worsen, and ultimately change in a big way by the final book in your series—externally, internally, or (preferably) in both ways.

 Create a character sheet for your each of your main characters.
 For your primary protagonist, determine their overall character arc from series start to end.
 If you have several protagonists, create separate character sheets with their unique character arcs as well.
-Consider:
+As you go, consider:

 • Where are they from?
 Where do they live now?